NikilSharma1/Device-Health-Checker/README.md

 perfrom activity page icon : <a href="https://www.flaticon.com/free-icons/criteria" title="criteria icons">Criteria icons created by Eucalyp - Flaticon</a>

-Video Explanation the App with all the functions being performed.
+Video Explanation of the App with all the functions being performed.